 Lucy’s case is that there is no effective guard at the back of the hairdryer to stop hair tangling around the motor.
 If this is correct, she will definitely have a case.
 Her key rights are as follows:

 Section 2(1) of the Consumer Protection Act provides that anyone who suffers damage as a result of the defect of a product, is entitled to claim damages, so long as the damage was caused wholly or partly by the defect.

 Claims under the Consumer Protection Act must be commenced within three years from the date you become aware of the damage.
 You must also bring the claim within ten years after the product was last put into circulation.

-If the producer can prove that the product was not faulty when they sold it this will be ab absolute defence to a claim
+If the manufacturer can prove that the product was not faulty when they sold it, this will be an absolute defence to a claim.